Mahouton/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  * C function that copies the string pointed to by *src*, including the terminating null byte(\0), to the buffer pointed to by *dest*.

+## 100-atoi.c
+ * C function that convert a string to an integer.